 The School of Psychology has over 100 partner organisations which offer students (Clinical, Health, Forensic and Organisational Psychology students) the opportunity for exposure to real life work situations.

 Our partnerships with health services have led to the establishment of joint psychology clinics, where our postgraduate students undertake placements.
-The Eastern Health Psychology Clinic has been operating successfully for a number of years, and we are looking forward to the Barwon Health Psychology Clinic being operational in the near future.
+Both the Eastern Health Psychology Clinic and the Barwon Health and Deakin University Psychology Clinic have been operating successfully for a number of years resulting in strong partnerships with both organisations.

 Other partners include: